RouninMedia/DaNIS3H-Namespacing/full-ashiva-module-references.md

 # Examples of Full ashivaModule References

-See below all possible configurations of a *Full ashivamodule Reference*:
+See below all possible configurations of a *Full ashivaModule Reference*:

 ## Full ashivaModule Reference
 ```